Modern Foreign Languages MFL

 Language detective skills

 Teachers plan and deliver lessons that enable pupils to have opportunities to communicate for practical purposes around familiar subjects and routines.
-For pupils in Year 3, there is a focus on them developing their oral skills, before incorporating written French in Year 4 and beyond.
-To enable pupils to revise and build upon their learning in French lessons, key skills and vocabulary are revisited repeatedly with increasing complexity.
-In Key Stage Two, French lessons are timetabled for each year group once a week, with the key learning being revisted at different times throughout the week, such as during registration or transition times to rehearse colours, as an example from Year 3.
+For pupils in Year 3, there is a focus on them developing their oral skills, before incorporating written Spanish in Year 4 and beyond.
+To enable pupils to revise and build upon their learning in Spanish lessons, key skills and vocabulary are revisited repeatedly with increasing complexity.
+In Key Stage Two, Spanish lessons are timetabled for each year group once a week, with the key learning being revisted at different times throughout the week, such as during registration or transition times to rehearse colours, as an example from Year 3.

 As a school we enjoy learning about different cultures and use opportunities throughout the year to enable our pupils to develop their knowledge of each other's cultural greetings, experiences and traditions.